-In theory, staging isn't hard or costly, but in reality, many homeowners find it difficult because it's often hard to see something objectively when we love it.
+Staging doesn't need to be hard or costly, but many homeowners find it challenging because it's often difficult to see something objectively when we love it.

 An easy way to see effectively staged homes is to visit decorated models.
 Decorating a model is expensive, but builders are willing to invest the cost because they understand just how well a staged home sells.
 You too can profit from this knowledge.